lyokha/vim-publish-helper/README.md

 ```

 This variable specifies dedicated color scheme for syntax highlights by
-MakeHtmlCodeHighlight and MakeTexCodeHighlight.
+*MakeHtmlCodeHighlight* and *MakeTexCodeHighlight*.
 If not set then the current
 color scheme will be used.
-Do not set it in .vimrc.pandoc as normal setting of
+Do not set it in *.vimrc.pandoc* as normal setting of
 color scheme is preferred there.

 ### g:PhHtmlEngine